 |Security||Bluehost includes the ultimate basics that will help to keep your website secure.
 However, other security essentials like backups and malware detection are paid.|

 |Support||The wait times are basically nonexistent, and Bluehost remains available even during busy times.|

 So who do I recommend Bluehost to?

 Bluehost shared hosting plans will be best for beginner users and small business owners.
-It’s a great affordable, and easy-to-use option for new websites and small businesses that are starting out.
+It’s a great, affordable, and easy-to-use option for new websites and small businesses.